Vision (Marvel Comics): Film

 Vision appears in Next Avengers: Heroes of Tomorrow, voiced by Shawn MacDonald.

 Marvel Cinematic Universe

 Paul Bettany portrays Vision in media set in the Marvel Cinematic Universe.
-This version is a synthetic humanoid made of Vibranium, created by Ultron and human scientist Dr. Helen Cho and powered by the Mind Stone.
-Vision first appears in the live-action film Avengers: Age of Ultron (2015) and makes further appearances in the live-action films Captain America: Civil War (2016) and Avengers: Infinity War (2018) as well as the live-action Disney+ miniseries WandaVision (2021).
+This version is a synthetic humanoid made of Vibranium, created by Ultron and Helen Cho, and powered by the Mind Stone.
+Vision first appears in the live-action film Avengers: Age of Ultron (2015) and makes further appearances in the live-action films Captain America: Civil War (2016) and Avengers: Infinity War (2018) as well as the live-action Disney+ miniseries WandaVision (2021) and the upcoming VisionQuest (2026).
 Additionally, alternate timeline variants of Vision appears in the Disney+ animated series What If...?
 (2021), voiced by Bettany.